Tommy Nambahu

 Tommy Nambahu (born 21 May 1960) is a Namibian politician and current Deputy Minister of Environment and Tourism.
 A member of the South West Africa People's Organization (SWAPO), Nambahu has been a member of the National Assembly of Namibia since 2010 and was a deputy minister of Justice from 2010 to 2015.
 He also served as Deputy Minister of Labour, Industrial Relations & Employment Creation since February 2018.

-A legal practitioner by profession, Nambahu holds master's degree in Law.
+A legal practitioner by profession, Nambahu holds a master's degree in Law.